There are many ways to stay involved with Rhodes, and we want YOUR help.

 The Annual Fund lies at the heart of the Rhodes experience.
 Annual Fund gifts help maintain the excellence of the college, making a difference in every aspect of life at Rhodes.
 Contributions to the Annual Fund help narrow the gap between actual operating costs and what each student pays in tuition.
-Email Kerry Connors, call her at 901-843-3512, or visit our website for more information.
+Visit the Annual Fund page for more information.

 The mission of the Lynx Club is to secure financial support for Rhodes College Athletics.
 Each year, approximately 25% of our students compete on one of 10 men’s and 11 women’s varsity teams in the Southern Athletic Association.

 Supporting Rhodes with a planned gift is a great way to ensure that Rhodes remains strong.
 Some planned gifts allow donors to make an immediate difference in the Rhodes community, while others focus on protecting Rhodes in the future.
 With properly structured planned gifts, donors can reduce income taxes, increase current income, pass assets to heirs in a tax-advantaged manner, or help secure Rhodes’ future while retaining control of their assets during their lifetime.

 Host an event in your city!
 Know a great venue?
 Want to host at your house?

 Feel like doing your own thing?
 We have resources for you.
 Whether you want to hold a pub night, alumni events, admission recruitment, a book group, career networking, or a museum tour, we are happy to help plan events that have the goal of bringing members of the Rhodes community together.

 Email Tracy Patterson ’84 or call her at 901-843-3856 for information on how we can help advertise and plan your event.